renderedtext/semaphore-docs-new/source/docs/codeclimate.md

 CodeClimate::TestReporter.start
 ```

-- Integrating Code Climate with Semaphore is done using the form located at **Project Settings > Integrations > Code Climate**.
-To find your repo token on Code Climate, click on **Set Up Test Coverage** on the right-hand side of your repository's feed.
+- Find your repo token on Code Climate by clicking on **Set Up Test Coverage** on the right-hand side of your repository's feed.
 You will then see a code block similar to:

 <pre>
 $ CODECLIMATE_REPO_TOKEN=<b>0e9f8b1974bf87a6fdbc25747fafe7adfeffc372575483f37c68056c841ba2d2</b> bundle exec rake
 </pre>

-**Note:** Only copy the bold portion of the above code block.
+- Copy the bold portion of the above code block.

+- Paste your Code Climate repo token into the form located at **Project Settings > Integrations > Code Climate**.